seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 The imaginary relish is so sweet
 That it enchants my sense: what will it be,
 When that the watery palate tastes indeed
-Love’s thrice repured nectar? death, I fear me,
+Love's thrice repured nectar? death, I fear me,
 Swooning destruction, or some joy too fine,
 Too subtle-potent, tuned too sharp in sweetness,
 For the capacity of my ruder powers: